Codevixens-Band-3-General-Project/Online-Bookstore-API-Team-12/README.md

 12. Logging

-Logging is implemented to capture relevant information for debugging and troubleshooting purposes.
-Check the log files for any issues or helpful insights.
+Logging is used to record important information for troubleshooting and debugging.
+Examine the log files for any problems or insightful information.

 ##